bradietilley/pest-stories/README.md

     - Before booting scenarios, it should look at what registered scenarios have a `->default()` flag on them.
     - This default flag will indicate that its `->variable()` should always be filled, and if the story has no scenario with a matching variable then the given default scenario should be added.
 The default scenario order and naming convention should still be applied.
     - Example: you're testing access based on what Location the authorised User in comparison to the location of a another entity (e.g. Invoice), you may wish to default the `location` of the Invoice to the User's current location to save you having to add `->scenario('current_location')` many times.
+- Add `->prefix('89c1b6a6d134')` to prefix the story name with something:
+    - Useful when the dev wishes to have each test prefixed with a unique identifier.
+    - Example: you want to quickly ctrl+c and ctrl+f to find the exact story, and/or to easily isolate it natively in pest/phpunit using `--filter="89c1b6a6d134"`
+    - Should all prefixes be resolved first to find the longest one, and then have all other prefixes padded to match the same length?